 4. Adobe Sign Authentication - the user must sign in to their Adobe Sign identity to be able to sign this document.
 This method only works for other Enterprise Adobe Sign customers or internal Adobe Sign users.

-For more information on these methods, please visit Adobe’s web site.
+For more information on these methods of identity verification, please visit Adobe’s website.

 Need help with technology at Middlebury?